dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

 # Trees

-Trees are a representation of a hierarchical format of data, trees are built with nodes that store elements, and every node has two components, data that is the element stored in the node and reference that is the exect location of the node, and in every tree there is a top node called the Root,and below that node there are two other nodes and they are positioned in opisits sides, one is in the right and the other is in the left, to better illustrate this concept there's a image below:
+Trees are a representation of a hierarchical format of data, trees are built with nodes that store elements, and every node has two components, data which are the element stored in the node, and reference is the exact location of the node, and in every tree, there is a top node called the Root, and below that node, there are two other nodes and they are positioned in opposite sides, one is in the right and the other is in the left, to better illustrate this concept there's an image below:

 ![guess_design](Screenshot3.png)

-Trees are usually used to have a dinamic and efficient database structure to store there data.
+Trees are usually used to have a dynamic and efficient database structure to store their data.
 ## Creating a Binary Tree
-To create a Tree and set up values to the database, you should write a code as it follows:
+To create a Tree and set up values to the database, you should write a code as follows:
 ```csharp
 using System;
 public class BinaryTreeNode